FraneCal/About-me/README.md

 ### Mechanical Engineer
-🔭 I’m currently working on Python, Web Scraping, Data Science, SQL
+🔭 I’m currently working on Python, Web Scraping, Automation, SQL

-🌱 I’m currently learning Fast API
+🌱 I’m currently learning what ever I can on the go.

-👯 I’m looking to collaborate on Python
+👯 I’m looking to collaborate on Python, Web Scraping and Automation.

-🤝 I’m looking for help with Fast API

 💬 Ask me about Python